approx-error/preferences/README.md

 ### Examples

+- Fortran
+    - A fortran program that illustrates some correct fortran syntax
+- GNU Make
     - An example of a makefile that compiles a fortran program from many sources
-- A fortran program that illustrates some correct fortran syntax
+    - A makefile cheat sheet markdown file
 - A markdown file containing some specific terminal/programming related problems I've run into and how I managed to fix them

 ## License